Educational Opportunities at Walt Disney World

 Main Street USA:

 This area may not have any rides, but it does contain many enriching opportunities.
 Guests can see a turn of the century town complete with a confectionery, glass blower, and movie theater.
 There are places to see all of these in action.
 In addition there is an old fashioned fire station and some baseball memorabilia at Casey’s Corner to be seen on Main Street.
 Entertainment on Main Street is not to be forgotten.
 From a horse-drawn trolley that travels down the street to a barbershop quartet there is a lot of historical information to be gleaned from this area.
 One of the most touching events that occurs on Main Street USA is the lowering of the flag at 5:00 each day.
 This event honors a veteran each day, and is a great opportunity to learn about the sacrifices that many make for this country.
 One last thing to appreciate is the architecture of the beautiful Cinderella castle at the end of the street.
-This castle is based upon an actual one in France, and contains beautiful mosaics hand crafted by artisans.
+This castle is based upon Neuschwanstein Castle in Germany, and contains beautiful mosaics hand crafted by artisans.

 Even this land of whimsy and imagination has opportunities for learning.
 There is a circus themed area that hearkens to the wacky elements of the circus.
 There are attractions about classic literature like Peter Pan and Winnie the Pooh.
 There’s a ride referencing the very first animated feature length film, Snow White.
 Even the It’s a Small World attraction is a classic from the 1964-65 World’s Fair, with themes of world peace and culture.

 From the start, Epcot was designed as an enriching and educational environment.
 This park was originally based on a concept of Walt Disney’s called the Experimental Prototype Community of Tomorrow.
 When the park finally came around it had themes of future development and technology combined with world culture and peace.
 The park has evolved in the past 30 or so years, but many of the same themes remain.
 Epcot is the most blatantly educational park, but that does not mean it is not fun!
-Many children qualify this as their favorite park.
+Many children will qualify this as their favorite park.

 Future World contains several attractions that are potentially inspiring to future generations.
 Nearly every attraction is educational in some way.
 They are each based on pavilions themed around educational topics including motion, space, energy, land, sea, and creativity.
 Even the park’s icon can be used as an educational opportunity, as the geodesic sphere containing the Spaceship Earth attraction was built and developed by MIT grads and has many special architectural features.
+Future World has a strong emphasis on STEM topics ranging from biology and botany to engineering and physics.

 Epcot’s World Showcase is an amazing conglomeration of cultural enrichment experiences.
 This area of the park contains 11 representations of countries around the world.
-These are all staffed by individuals from the respective countries providing guests with a true fountain of knowledge in each individual.
+These are all staffed by individuals from the respective countries providing guests with a true fountain of knowledge in each individual cast member.
 The Kidcot fun stops around World Showcase provide kids and adults alike with an opportunity to talk with these Cast Members and learn more about their homes.
 In addition to the great Cast Members, each country is home to replicas of unforgettable architecture that is representative of each nation.
 Not to mention that each country around the World Showcase lagoon provides guests with the opportunity to taste foreign foods as well.
 Also, don’t miss the entertainment in each country, as the shows and singers are all there to promote the culture of the country they represent.
 The World Showcase is one of the most blatantly educational and enriching areas of Walt Disney World, and also one of the most beautiful and fun.

 Disney’s Hollywood Studios